ryan-taylor/workos-jsr/README.md

   return await ctx.next();
 }
 ```

+## Deployment

+When deploying WorkOS SDK to production:

+1. **Configure secure environment variables**
+   - Store secrets securely (not in version control)
+   - Use a service like Doppler or HashiCorp Vault

+2. **Set up proper CORS and security headers**
+   - Restrict CORS to your application domains
+   - Use HTTPS for all requests

+3. **Monitor telemetry**
+   - Set up an OpenTelemetry collector
+   - Configure alerts for unusual patterns

+4. **Plan for scalability**
+   - Consider connection pooling for high-traffic applications
+   - Monitor API rate limits

 ## JSR.io Package

 This library is published to [JSR.io](https://jsr.io/@workos/sdk) for Deno users.
 JSR (JavaScript Registry) is a modern package registry optimized for Deno and the web platform.